bahnew/form-controls/REACT_19_MIGRATION.md

 - **react-select**: 1.3.0 → 5.10.2
 - **react-textarea-autosize**: 4.0.5 → 8.5.9

+> **Note:** There is a known styling issue where the dropdown box keeps expanding with an increased number of text items and comes out of the form boundaries, breaking the UI.
+This issue will be addressed and fixed in a future card.

 ### Build Configuration
 - Library output changed to **UMD format** (Universal Module Definition)
 - React and ReactDOM are externalized (not bundled)